 Chicken, turkey breast, and lean beef are all delicious additions to your diet and great sources of protein for hair growth.
 They also provide iron and vitamin B and are low in fat and calorie content.

+Nuts are a superfood for hair loss that even supplements like whey protein can’t replace.
 Almonds and peanuts are filled with protein, vitamins, and essential nutrients, in addition to being a delicious snack you can enjoy any time of the day.
-Lentils and grains like oats and quinoa are just good and a big part of the diet in vegetarian cultures, precisely because they’re rich in protein.
+Lentils and grains like oats and quinoa are just as good and a big part of the diet in vegetarian cultures, precisely because they’re rich in protein.

 What Are Some Other Ways to Provide Protein for Hair Growth?